New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: Abstract

 Interval scheduling is a basic problem in the theory of algorithms and a classical task in combinatorial optimization.
 We develop a set of techniques for partitioning and grouping jobs based on their starting and ending times, that enable us to view an instance of interval scheduling on \emph{many} jobs as a union of multiple interval scheduling instances, each containing only \emph{a few} jobs.
 Instantiating these techniques in dynamic and local settings of computation leads to several new results.

-For $(1+\eps)$-approximation of job scheduling of $n$ jobs on a single machine, we obtain a fully dynamic algorithm with $O(\nicefrac{\log{n}}{\eps})$ update and $O(\log{n})$ query worst-case time.
-Further, we design a local computation algorithm that uses only $O(\nicefrac{\log{N}}{\eps})$ queries.
+For $(1+\eps)$-approximation of job scheduling of $n$ jobs on a single machine, we develop a fully dynamic algorithm with $O(\nicefrac{\log{n}}{\eps})$ update and $O(\log{n})$ query worst-case time.
+Further, we design a local computation algorithm that uses only $O(\nicefrac{\log{N}}{\eps})$ queries when all jobs are length at least $1$ and have starting/ending times within $[0,N]$.
 Our techniques are also applicable in a setting where jobs have rewards/weights.
-For this case we obtain a fully dynamic algorithm whose worst-case update and query time has only polynomial dependence on $1/\eps$, which is an exponential improvement over the result of Henzinger et al.~[SoCG, 2020].
+For this case we design a fully dynamic \emph{deterministic} algorithm whose worst-case update and query time are $\poly(\log n,\frac{1}{\eps})$.
+Equivalently, this is \emph{the first} algorithm that maintains a $(1+\eps)$-approximation of the maximum independent set of a collection of weighted intervals in $\poly(\log n,\frac{1}{\eps})$ time updates/queries.
+This is an exponential improvement in $1/\eps$ over the running time of a randomized algorithm of Henzinger, Neumann, and Wiese ~[SoCG, 2020], while also removing all dependence on the values of the jobs' starting/ending times and rewards, as well as removing the need for any randomness.

-We extend our approaches for interval scheduling on a single machine to the setting with $M$ machines.
-In one method of extension, we achieve similar approximation factors at the expense of a slower update time in the dynamic setting.
-In our other method of extension, we provide a general framework for reducing the task of interval scheduling on $M$ machines to that of interval scheduling on a single machine without any slow-down.
-In the unweighted case this reduction approach incurs an additional multiplicative approximation factor of $2 - 1/M$ in expectation, while in the weighted case this incurs a multiplicative approximation factor of $e$ in expectation.
+We also extend our approaches for interval scheduling on a single machine to examine the setting with $M$ machines.